 Abstract:

 Spatial identification of areas important both for biodiversity and the supply of ecosystem services (ESs) is an important part of operational decision-support for planning land-use and conservation management actions.
-Multiple methodological frameworks, such as multi-criteria decision making and spatial conservation prioritization, exist for spatial decision-support, but the degree to which they are applicable both to biodiversity conservation and ES still needs to be established.
-We compare three methods widely used in spatial conservation prioritization (rarity-weighted richness, Zonation and integer linear programming) to assess their suitability for spatial prioritization integrating both biodiversity and ESs.
-With each method, we run a spatial prioritization analysis for 763 European tetrapod species and for 9 ESs separately and.
+Multiple methodological frameworks, such as multi-criteria decision making and spatial conservation prioritization, exist, but the degree to which they are applicable to both biodiversity conservation and ES still needs to be established.
+We compare three methods widely used in spatial conservation prioritization (rarity-weighted richness, zonation and integer linear programming) to assess their suitability for spatial prioritization integrating both biodiversity and ESs.
+With each method, we run a spatial prioritization analysis for 763 European tetrapod species and for 9 ESs separately.
 We then characterize the spatial similarity and performance of 1) the methods used and 2) for biodiversity and ESs respectively.
-We show that while all methods produce similar results in terms of average performance, the spatial pattern of especially the high priority rank varies a great deal.
+We show that while all methods produce similar results in terms of average performance, the spatial pattern of especially the high priority ranked locations varies a great deal.
 Priority rank patterns for biodiversity and ESs are almost complements to each other.
 While the performance of the three methods is very similar, the top-fraction of solutions overlap spatially only moderately.
+These differences are attributed to underlying assumptions and conceptualizations in the methods.
 When selecting a method for spatial prioritization of both biodiversity and ESs, it is important to consider the objectives of prioritization and what the data used is actually representing.

 1. Introduction